 One could argue, however, that comparing the marathon performance across nations for men and women compiled would be unfair.
 Some nations are male dominant, while others are more gender equal.
 Among the countries included in the study, India is the most male dominant nation and the USA is the most gender equal nation.
 When comparing each country, one should separate results for men and women.

 At the top of the list (the fastest men), you will find Spain (3:49:09), the Netherlands (3:49:18), and Portugal (3:54:55).
 Switzerland comes in 4th at 3:54:59.
 The slowest nations are still the Philippines (5:22:06), India (5:04:43), and Thailand (4:54:51).
 Filipino men are 1 hour 12 minutes and 57 seconds slower on average than Spanish men.
 Over the years, men from Ireland, the Netherlands and Canada are those that have improved the most, followed by all Scandinavian nations (Sweden, Norway, and Denmark).

 Females – The World’s Fastest Nations

-- The purpose of this study was to compare recreational runners.
-Therefore elite runners were omitted hence including them would bias the results dramatically.
+- The purpose of this marathon race results study was to compare recreational runners.
+Therefore, elite runners were omitted because including them would create bias in the results, dramatically.

-- We omitted results from marathon races for which we did not have results for all 6 years from 2009 to 2014.
-Including a race with results from only 5 of the 6 years, we bias the data dramatically.
+- We omitted results from marathon races for which we did not have results for all 11 years from 2008 to 2018.

-- We omitted races that did not have gender given.
+- We omitted races that did not specify the participant's gender.

 About the Researchers